 The 4 Stages of Creativity

-Remember in the 2.10 article we have introduced the 4 stages of creativity process?
-Here we can have a further understanding about this.
+Remember that in the article 2.9 we introduced the 4 stages of creative process?
+Here we can have a further understanding of this.

 Source: The 4 Stages of Creativity, Jessica Stillman (2014)